uabrc/uabrc.github.io/docs/data_management/lts/lts_faq.md

 ## Can I Change Permissions On A Bucket Via Globus?

 As of now, there is no way to change permissions on a bucket via [Globus](../transfer/globus.md).
 The only way to change permissions is via the command line.

+## When Should I Review Who Has Access?

+Regularly review user account access to projects and LTS spaces to ensure everyone's safety.
+For more information on Lab PIs and users' responsibilities, please visit [users responsibilities](../../account_management/cheaha_account.md/#users-responsibilities).